 - Unexplained bruises or other injuries

-- Worsening vision and/or hearing
+- Seeming decline in vision and/or hearing

-There are some more subtle signs that an aging adult is experiencing a decline in their physical abilities, such as:
+Beyond these obvious signs of physical impairment, there are some more subtle signs that an aging adult is experiencing a decline in their physical abilities, such as:

 - Lack of fresh food in the fridge